michaellperry/jinaga/README.md

 });
 ```

-Let's write a template that matches this message for a given task.
+Let's write a template that matches this fact for a given task.

 ```JavaScript
 function taskIsNotCompleted(t) {